 There aren’t Many Overweight People

-I think the two points above have a lot to do with it actually.
-Not eating dinner past a certain time and not having access to outside food whenever we desire is probably better for our health than we realize.
-And everyone eats pasta and other carbs, it’s just not combined with certain things.
-Plus, the bike culture in Italy is huge.
+Everyone eats pasta and other carbs, it’s just not combined with certain things.
+Plus, the outdoor and bike culture in Italy is huge.
 It’s no Amsterdam but you’ll see people riding bikes everywhere.
 My 70+ mother-in-law rides a bike when she doesn’t feel like driving, it’s the cutest thing really.

 Old School Medicine